 Most dogs will not have any long-term effects from sarcoptic mange if they receive treatment.
 However, ongoing itching is still a possibility because the dog’s body must eliminate the remains of dead parasites, heal a maze of tunnel wounds and necrotic skin, and remove irritating mite feces and debris from deep inside the skin.

 It normally takes a few months for all the symptoms to go away, but it depends on the general health of the dog.
 Complications like skin infections, hair loss, or skin thickening will take longer to heal.
 Frequent medicated baths may be necessary to soothe irritated skin while the dog is recovering.

 In severe cases of sarcoptic mange, it is not uncommon for the fur to re-grow very slowly, thinner, or in another color than it was before the dog had mange.
 Some dogs also suffer permanent scarring due to itching, or abnormal folds due to skin thickening.
 However, the fur will often eventually re-grow to hide the obvious long-term signs of mange.

 Dogs who have recovered from sarcoptic mange will be highly allergic to the mites that cause scabies for the rest of their lives.
 If your dog is ever bitten again, intense itching will likely start within a few hours.
 Therefore, it is a good idea to keep a close eye on your dog and his playmates and remain vigilant for signs of sarcoptic mange.

 If your dog begins scratching uncontrollably, something is wrong – and it’s not always fleas.
-Sarcoptic mange is a serious issue for homeless and feral dogs, but it has been known to affect pet dogs as well.
+Sarcoptic mange is a serious skin condition in dogs, especially for for homeless and feral dogs, but it has been known to affect pet dogs as well.
 If your dog starts itching, schedule an appointment with your veterinarian to determine the cause and the course of treatment.